Food Fun & News

 Keep it short and sweet

-We act like we really want to have a conversation with you at your door, but we don’t, unless we know you.
+We act like we really want to have a conversation with you at your door, but unless we know you, we don’t.
 Basically, we just want to get the delivery over with, even if you throw out an interesting conversation starter.
 I will try to be as nice to you as possible, but if you complain that I’m late, or if you have a problem with your order, I won’t be so nice.

 The majority of our employees work 12-14 hours a day

 At the end of the day, we just want to go home.
-So please don’t call for a delivery at closing time and then complain that we can’t accommodate you.
+So please don’t call a pizza delivery service at closing time and then complain that we can’t accommodate you.
 Here’s how to save money eating out, according to restaurant workers.

 At our shop, we use our own cars to deliver pizza